-To partition your system, perform the following steps :
+To partition your system, perform the following steps:

 - 1. Make sure your system can be partitioned.
-See "Partitioning Guidelines" on page 27. - 2.
+See "Partitioning Guidelines for SGI Altix 3000 Series Systems" on page 29. - 2.
 You can use the Connect to System Controller task of the SGIconsole Console Manager GUI to connect to the L2 controller of the system you want to partition.
 The L2 controller must appear as a node in the SGIconsole configuration.
-For information on how to use SGIconsole, see the Console Manager for SGIconsole Administrator's Guide. - 3.
-Using the L2 terminal (l2term), connect to the L2 controller of the system you wish to partition.
+For information on how to use SGIconsole, see the Console Manager for SGIconsole Administrator's Guide.

+3. Using the L2 terminal (l2term), connect to the L2 controller of the system you wish to partition.
 After a connection to the L2 controller, an L2> prompt appears, indicating that the L2 is ready to accept commands, for example:

+'''

 cranberry-192.168.11.92-L2>:

+'''